Coinbase vulnerability is a good reminder that SMS-based 2FA can wreak havoc

 Pinterest’s new Sections feature begins beta testing, public launch in ‘weeks’

 Two days ago, a friend who invested in Bitcoin asked me how secure her Coinbase investment was.
-She had plans to put her coins in cold storage but as a security stopgap was relying on two-factor authentication (2FA) through Coinbase, as many people do.
+She had plans to put her coins in cold storage, but as a security stopgap was relying on two-factor authentication (2FA) through Coinbase, as many people do.
 My main question: What kind of two-factor?

-The problem with 2FA is that often a distinction isn’t made between SMS-based 2FA, which sends a code to the user via text, and 2FA that requires a user to respond to a push verification send to a specific physical device.
+The problem with 2FA is that often a distinction isn’t made between SMS-based 2FA, which sends a code to the user via text, and 2FA that requires a user to respond to a push verification sent to a specific physical device.
 Security researchers at Positive Technologies have demonstrated yet another reason that the former is bad news.
 After identifying the Gmail account associated with a Coinbase account, they were able to use the well-known security holes in Signaling System 7 (SS7) — an international telecom protocol that allows phone networks to route texts and calls between users — to intercept the SMS-based verification code to commandeer it, theoretically draining all of the cryptocurrency stored within.
 All the researchers needed was a name, a phone number and an educated guess about a user’s Gmail account, as you can see in the demo video below.

 “Exploiting SS7 specific features is one of several existing ways to intercept SMS,” said Positive Technologies Telecommunications Security lead Dmitry Kurbatov.
 “Unfortunately, it is still impossible to opt out of using SMS for sending one-time passwords.
 It is the most universal and convenient two-factor authentication technology.”